When we receive a report that an disabled individual for whom a MIE diary has been

 full-time work without medical restrictions and the individual no longer considers

 himself or herself disabled, conduct a CDR interview.
 In your development, include

-statements from the individual as to whether his or her impairment(s) has medically
+statements from the individual as to whether their impairment(s) has medically improved,

-improved, whether he or she expects to be able to continue working, and whether he
+whether they expect to be able to continue working, and whether they wish to have

 the work is other than full time;

 the individual alleges continuing disability or indicates that they do not expect